turbot/steampipe-docs/docs/learn.md

 Steampipe will load the embedded web server on port 9194 and open `http://localhost:9194/` in your browser.
-The home page lists the available dashboards, and is searchable by title or tags.
+The home page lists the available dashboards and is searchable by title or tags.
 Click on the title of a report to view it.
 For example, click the `AWS CloudTrail Trail Dashboard` to view it.

 <img src="/images/docs/cloudtrail_dash_ex.png" width="100%" />

 You can type in the search bar at the top of any page to navigate to another dashboard.
-Alternately, you can click the Steampipe logo in the top left to return to the home page.
+Alternatively, you can click the Steampipe logo in the top left to return to the home page.
 When you are finished, you can return to the terminal console and type `Ctrl+c` to exit.

 There are hundreds of dashboards packaged in [Steampipe Mods](https://hub.steampipe.io/mods) available on the [Steampipe Hub](https://hub.steampipe.io).
-You can also [create your own dashboards](/docs/mods/writing-dashboards) - its simple, fast, and fun!
+You can also [create your own dashboards](/docs/mods/writing-dashboards) - it's simple, fast, and fun!

 ## Run Controls
 Steampipe mods can also define **benchmarks and controls** to assess your environment against security, compliance, operational, and cost controls.

-Lets download the AWS compliance mod and run some benchmarks.
+Let's download the AWS compliance mod and run some benchmarks.
 The AWS compliance mod contains benchmarks and controls to evaluate your AWS account against various compliance frameworks, such as the [CIS Amazon Web Services Foundations Benchmark](https://www.cisecurity.org/benchmark/amazon_web_services/).

-Lets clone the repo:
+Let's clone the repo:

 ```bash
 git clone https://github.com/turbot/steampipe-mod-aws-compliance.git
 ```

-Steampipe benchmarks automatically appear as [dashboards](/docs/dashboard/overview) when you run `steampipe dashboard` in the mod.
+Steampipe benchmarks automatically appear as [dashboards](/docs/dashboard/overview) when you run the `steampipe dashboard` in the mod.
 From the dashboard home, you can select any benchmark to run it and view it in an interactive HTML format.
 You can even export the benchmark results as a CSV from the [panel view](/docs/dashboard/panel).

 <img src="/images/reference_examples/benchmark_dashboard_view.png" />